osohq/oso/docs/understand/language/index.rst

 Polar Language
 ==============

-Guide to the polar language
+Guide to the Polar language

 .. toctree::
   :maxdepth: 1